-It is important that the training data cover the system state space, that is spanned by the vector $[\mathbf{v}(\mathbf{x}), \rho(\mathbf{x}), j]$.
-We generate data samples from 2500 full-resolution simulations, with varying outlet velocity, starting from 150 different initial states.
-An initial state is a certain material distribution, created by different combinations of mass flow at the outlet and inlet.
+It is important that the training data cover the system state space, that is spanned by the vector $[\boldsymbol{v}(\mathbf{x}), \rho(\mathbf{x}), j]$.
+We generate data samples from 2500 fullresolution simulations, with varying outlet velocity, starting from 150 different initial states.
+The outlet velocity is varied in the range 0 m/s to 0.5 m/s.
+An initial state is a certain material distribution, created by different combinations of flow rates at the outlet and inlet.
 Also, the position of the inlet is varied.
 The surface profiles for the 150 initial states can be seen in Fig. 4.